-- 9. (1) The author of a work has the moral rights set out in subsection (2) independently of his or her economic rights even if the author is not the owner of the economic rights. - (2) The moral rights are: - (a) to have the author's name indicated prominently on copies of the work and in connection with any public use of the work, as far as practicable; and - (b) to not have the author's name indicated on copies of the work and in connection with any public use of the work; and - (c) to use a pseudonym; and - (d) to object to: - (i) any distortion, mutilation or other modification of the work; or - (ii) any other action in relation to the work;
+- 9. (1) The author of a work has the moral rights set out in subsection (2) in relation to the work independently of his or her economic rights in the work, (including when the author is no longer the owner of the economic rights in the work). - (2) The moral rights are: - (a) to have the author's name indicated prominently on copies of the work and in connection with any public use of the work, as far as practicable; and - (b) to not have the author's name indicated on copies of the work and in connection with any public use of the work; and - (c) to use a pseudonym; and - (d) to object to:

+any distortion, mutilation or other modification of the work; or any other action in relation to the work;